Former Rogers School District employee accused of permitting abuse of girls

 Ralph Cosio was ordered not to have any contact with the 14- and 16-year-old girls.
 He also was ordered not to have unsupervised contact with any minors.

 Minerva Cosio's arraignment is scheduled for Feb.
 28 in Benton County Circuit Judge Brad Karren's court.
 Ralph Cosio's next court appearance is set for Feb.
 22 in Benton County Circuit Judge Robin Green's courtroom.
-He is being held on $200,000 bond in the Benton County Jail.
+He is being held in lieu of $200,000 bond in the Benton County jail.